Wear & Tear

 Addition: 31st December 2006

-I eventually purchased a VAG-COM interface from Ross Tech (click here for more info) to enable me to change the sensitivity of the Auto Wipers/Lights sensor and now everything is back to normal.
+I eventually purchased a VAG-COM interface from Ross Tech to enable me to change the sensitivity of the Auto Wipers/Lights sensor and now everything is back to normal.

 Inlet Manifold Flap replaced, 50,033 miles, 28th January 2006